-\In general, a director manages a full degree program or undergraduate major.
+In general, a director manages a full degree program.
 In this capacity, a director position carries more responsibilities for curricula, scheduling, and budgeting than a coordinator.

-\\Terms of release time and other methods of compensation for the duties listed above are negotiated between the individual and his or her primary academic department and/or college.
+Terms of release time and other methods of compensation for the duties listed above are negotiated between the individual and his or her primary academic department and/or college.

-Academic Affairs Effective Date February 2010 Review Date February 2010
+Description provided by Academic Affairs effective February 2010.
 COE document approved by COE Dean's Council August 5, 2015